 In the United States, pneumonia is a very common illness, especially among people who are elderly.

-Pneumonia in adults.
+Community-acquired pneumonia in adults.
 EBSCO DynaMed website.
-Available at:https://dynamed.ebscohost.com/about/about-us.
+Available at: http://www.ebscohost.com/dynamed.
 Updated March 25, 2013.
 Accessed April 3, 2013.

-Pneumonia in children.
+Community-acquired pneumonia in children.
 EBSCO DynaMed website.
-Available at:https://dynamed.ebscohost.com/about/about-us.
+Available at: http://www.ebscohost.com/dynamed.
 Updated March 18, 2013.
 Accessed April 3, 2013.